napari/napari/docs/developers/documentation/docs_template.md

   display_name: Python 3 (ipykernel)
   language: python
   name: python3
+theme:
+  intro: Template for adding new napari documentation
 ---

 # Docs template

 This template will guide you to write a well formatted document and prepare it for contribution to napari.org.
+Edit this section to include a sentence or two introducing the tutorial, and include a time estimate for completion.

 ## Prerequisites

-Fill out this section with a list of things the reader will need to prepare to be able to follow this document.
+Fill out this section with a list of things the reader will need to successfully follow this document.
 Include things like:
+- python and/or napari version needed
 - links to any existing napari.org tutorials or how-to guides that can help the user fulfill these prerequisites
 - the level of python/napari knowledge required to follow this document
     - try to be specific about what skills are needed e.g.
     'connecting callbacks to layer events' or 'using matplotlib to produce plots'
-- plugins that should be installed
+- napari plugins that should be installed
 - python packages that should be installed (don't list napari or its dependencies)
 - links to sample data that can be used to follow your document
   - **don't add this data to the repository**